wilfred11/csl/README.md

 #### Using the PC algorithm as implemented by causallearn

 Using the PC algorithm as mentioned directly below, I get a result like in my own experiments.
+I really think I need data that is more global.

 `from causallearn.search.ConstraintBased.PC import pc`